bioimage-mining-group/napari-utrack-loader/claudio-readme.md

 This code in this repositories requires the installation of several libraries (a.k.a. dependencies).
 Here are the installation on how to install it on Windows, Mac OS or Linux.

+### Installing the present git repository on your machine

+*If you do not have git installed on your machine*.
+Install git using this basic tutorial: https://github.com/git-guides/install-git .
+Then open the git command prompt (or any command prompt), execute the following command in a software of your choice:

+> git clone git@github.com:bioimage-mining-group/napari-utrack-loader.git

 ### Creating a Conda environment

 *If you do not have conda installed already*.
 You can use the simple instructions at the link below to install **miniconda**, a version of conda that comes with the basic tools you need.